makerdao/mips/MIP0/mip0.md

 A list of components that are included in the specification / proposal details.

+**References**

+A list of supporting materials referenced by this MIP.

 **Summary**

 A description of what the Maker Improvement Proposal (MIP) is focused on.